adgoudz/dotfiles/README.md

 </p>

-The themes above use glyphs (icons) available with [Nerd Fonts], a collection of well-known fonts patched with glyphs from Powerline, FontAwesome, and several other icon-based fonts.
+The themes above use glyphs (icons) available with [Nerd Fonts], a collection of well-known fonts patched with glyphs from Powerline, FontAwesome, and other icon-based fonts.
 I use [JetBrains Mono], however, any font from the collection should be compatible.

 [nerd fonts]: https://github.com/ryanoasis/nerd-fonts